-We have demonstrated an artificial system wherein the collective motion of multiple droplets and concurrent pattern formation emerged from the phototaxis of multiple oil droplets.
-By using photo-responsive azobenzene-containing surfactants, the assembly of droplets and the formation of circular patterns around the formed droplet clusters were observed under UV illumination.
-In addition, under subsequent vis illumination, the disassembly of droplets and disappearance of the patterns occurred.
+We have demonstrated an artificial system wherein the collective motion of multiple droplets and concurrent pattern formation emerged from the coupling of chemical reactions, diffusion and convection.
+By using photo-responsive azobenzene-containing surfactants, the assembly of droplets and the formation of circular patterns around the formed droplet clusters observed under UV illumination.
+In addition, under subsequent were vis illumination, the disassembly of droplets and disappearance of the patterns occurred.
 It was revealed that changes in interfacial tension were due to the photoisomerisation of AzoTAB, which induced the phototaxis of the droplets and generated characteristic convection.
+Mathematical simulations based on hydrodynamics supported the generation of such flows.
 The convection around each droplet caused them to assemble under UV illumination, whereas they disassembled under vis illumination.
 In addition, a significant difference in the change in the maximum solubilised oil amount in the micelles was observed between trans- and cis-AzoTAB.
 This suggests the induced release of the oil component from micelles under UV illumination and the incorporation into micelles under vis illumination.
 Thus, the released oil components were swept away by convection and accumulated, resulting in circular patterns under UV illumination.
 In contrast, vis illumination resulted in the disappearance of circular patterns due to the resolubilisation of oil components into micelles.
-Our findings were considered to be analogous to the bioconvection of microorganisms inducing the assembly of many individuals and formation of macroscopic patterns.
+Our findings were considered to be analogous to the bioconvection of microorganisms inducing the assembly of many individuals and formation of macroscopic patterns^{11,12}.
 Therefore, this study could be a useful model for understanding the mechanism of collective motion in life in terms of physicochemical aspects.